rhsml/RHS-Modloader/README.md

 # Features
 - Completely custom theme/plugin support using js/css
 - Saving state of enabled plugins/themes
+- CTRL + Y keybind to wipe everything in the case of something going wrong
 - As this is unfinished, this is not the full list of features. more will be added soon.

 # Installation Instructions